NeonGeckoCom/neon-docs/docs/operations/repository_structure.md

 ## Docker Containers
 For repositories that publish Docker images, the `dev` image tag will always match the `dev` branch and the `latest` image will match the `master` branch.
+A `stable` tag will always be equivalent to `latest`, tracking the `master` branch.
 Images that correspond to any release (pre-release or normal release) will have an additional tag indicating the version.

 A repository may optionally publish `alpha` tagged images that do not correspond to a specific version or tag.
 These are used for development and testing and should be considered unstable references.
-Any maintaining developer may publish an `alpha` image or enable repository automation for others to publish alpha images without review or testing.
+If `alpha` images are used in a repository, they should track a branch named `alpha`.

 ## Kubernetes Deployments
 In general, the `alpha` namespace will track `alpha` or `dev` images,